-Renaissance Farms is now home to a growing herd of Oberhasli dairy goats as well as chickens, Icelandic and Shetland sheep.
-We are planning to bring back heritage hogs, turkeys and geese.
-We also graze a herd of Red Devon cattle for Rotokawa Beef.
+Renaissance Farms is now a farm scale permaculture project and home to a growing herd of Saanen dairy goats as well as an interesting mix of chickens.
+We are planning to bring back Icelandic sheep, heritage hogs, turkeys and geese.
+We have also grazed a herd of Red Devon cattle for Rotokawa Beef for several seasons.

 We grow only heirloom varieties of vegetables using organic practices.
 We don’t use chemicals of any kind.
 We carefully choose varieties that are particularly suited to our climate and growing conditions.
 This, along with companion planting and wise spacing help keep pests and disease to a minimum.

 In late winter and into early spring, we tap our black birch and maple trees to make syrup.
-We have the only large-scale commercial birch syrup operation outside of Alaska!
+We one of the largest stands of birches outside of Alaska!